Variations in Receipt of Benefit

 Description of Eligibility Criteria

 Applicants must be at least 65 years of age in the year prior to the benefit, or must be receiving Federal Social Security disability benefits.
-They must be the owner of the homestead or a manufactured or mobile home or a lessee of a site in a mobile home park and have lived in the home since 31 December 2012, and continuously in the state since 2005.
+In 2017, the applicant must be the owner of the homestead or a manufactured or mobile home or a lessee of a site in a mobile home park and have lived in the home since 31 December 2013, and continuously in the state since 2006.
+In 2018, the applicant must be the owner of the homestead or a manufactured or mobile home or a lessee of a site in a mobile home park and have lived in the home since 31 December 2014, and continuously in the state since 2007.
 Eligible claimants are only entitled to receive payments on one homestead within the state in the same tax year.
 Current and prior year property taxes must have been paid in full by 1 June of that year.
-In 2016, income limit is based on 2015 and 2016 income.
-The limit for both married and single individuals is $87,007 in 2015 and $70,000 in 2016 (see footnote 1).
+In 2017, income limit is based on 2016 and 2017 income.
+The limit for both married and single individuals is $87,007 in 2016 and $70,000 in 2017.
+In 2018, income limit is based on 2017 and 2018 income.
+The limit for both married and single individuals is $87,268 in 2017 and $89,013 in 2018.
 Applicants must meet all of the eligibility requirements for 2 consecutive years in order to be eligible.
 For seniors and disabled homeowners who move to another home within New Jersey, an eligible claimant in a previous tax year can qualify as an eligible claimant beginning in the second full tax year following the move to another homestead, despite not meeting the 3-year minimum residency and ownership requirements.

 Local Option in Adoption of Program